-Delinquencies: Boards should have a delinquency collection policy in place and delinquencies are pursued in a timely manner.
+Delinquencies: Boards should have a delinquency collection policy in place and delinquencies are pursued promptly.

 Enforcement: Boards should have a written enforcement policy in place.
-Boards have a duty to enforce rules and regulations in a fair, evenhanded and consistent manner.
+Boards must enforce rules and regulations in a fair, evenhanded, and consistent manner.

-Fines and Penalties: After notice and opportunity to be heard, the board of directors may impose reasonable monetary penalties per A.R.S.
+Fines and Penalties: After notice and opportunity to be heard, the board of direactors may impose reasonable monetary penalties per A.R.S.
 33-1803(B) / Condo A.R.S.
 33-1242.

-Fillings: All filings for the association should be current, including Arizona Corporation Commission, IRS and state tax filings.
+Fillings: All filings for the association should be current, including Arizona Corporation Commission, IRS, and state tax filings.

-Reserves: The association should consider having a reserve study completed and a reserve account.
+Reserves: The association should consider having a reserve study completed